eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 2. Create a new message.
 Here we use our own custom message called `IntraVehicleMsg` which takes a randomly generated id and the name of the vehicle as payload.
 Again, this is for tutorial purposes and could be anything.
 3. After that we iterate over every application that runs on the vehicle, in this case two:
-`TiergartenVehicle` and `TiergartenVehicleSlave`.
+   - `TiergartenVehicle`
+   - `TiergartenVehicleSlave`
 4. Then, an event is constructed for each app running on the vehicle and added to the event queue the same way as in the inter-vehicle example.